TakosThings/Fluent-Discord/.github/CONTRIBUTING.md

 The following is out of scope of this project
 * Issues affecting the canary and PTB clients
 * Discord in the web browser
-* Features gated behind a Discord Nitro subscription
+* Features gated behind a Discord Nitro subscription (or HypeSquad membership)

 ## Plugin Compatibility Requests
 * You may request compatibility for any plugin published on [betterdiscord.app](https://betterdiscord.app/plugins).